idno/known/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please send an email to abuse@known.co with details about the abuse.
+To report a vulnerability, please send an email to security@withknown.com with details about the abuse.
 You should receive a response within 5 business days.